-In this 1959 horror classic—DO NOT bother with the horrid 1999 remake—Vincent Price plays an eccentric millionaire, who invites five people to see if they can spend one night in a haunted house, in exchange for $10,000.
-Of course, the house is filled with very some real terrors, including several ghosts.
+In this 1959 horror classic—DO NOT bother with the horrid 1999 remake—Vincent Price plays an eccentric millionaire, who invites five people to see if they can spend one night in a haunted house in exchange for $10,000.
+Of course, the house is filled with some very real terrors, including several ghosts.

 13. The Sixth Sense (1999)